vrockai/pipeline-test/docs/content.md

 ---

-## The long-term gut bacterial signature of a wild primate is associated with a timing effect of pre- and postnatal maternal glucocorticoid levels.
+## The long-term gut bacterial signature of a wild primate is associated with a timing effect of pre- and postnatal maternal glucocorticoid levels
- 01.08.2023, _S Anzà, D Schneider, R Daniel, M Heistermann, S Sangmaneedet, J Ostner, O Schülke_

-_Female, Animals, Pregnancy, Humans, Glucocorticoids, Gastrointestinal Microbiome, Cross-Sectional Studies, Primates, Bacteria, Prenatal Exposure Delayed Effects_
-During development, elevated levels of maternal glucocorticoids (GCs) can have detrimental effects on offspring morphology, cognition, and behavior as well as physiology and metabolism.
-Depending on the timing of exposure, such effects may vary in strength or even reverse in direction, may alleviate with age, or may concern more stable and long-term programming of phenotypic traits.
-Maternal effects on gut bacterial diversity, composition, and function, and the persistence of such effects into adulthood of long-lived model species in the natural habitats remain underexplored.

 [Source](https://doi.org/10.1186/s40168-023-01596-w)

-10.1186/s40168-023-01596-w

 ---